In war against ISIS, civilians are the biggest losers

 "The imperative to fight terrorism must not, however, be undertaken at the expense of civilians who unwillingly find themselves living in areas where ISIL is present," Pinheiro said.

-Kinda Haddad, the head of Syria research at Airwars, has been monitoring U.S.-led coalition air strikes, as well as Russian and Assad regime-led strikes, for the last two and half years.
+Kinda Haddad, the head of Syria research at Airwars, has been monitoring U.S.-led coalition and Russian air strikes, for the last two and half years.
 She said she used to see an average of three to ten alleged coalition airstrikes per week — but now she regularly sees about 50 per week.

 "Earlier the [local] monitors said they knew when the airstrikes were coalition strikes because they were so precise," said Haddad.
 "But that has changed."

-"The trend is telling us something," said Hadid.
+"The trend is telling us something," said Haddad.
 "The fighting is too intense.
 Choices can still be made.
 The preservation of human life should be at the forefront, not an afterthought."

 'Horrific' toll

-Note: CORRECTION (July 10, 9:35 a.m.
-ET): An earlier version of this article misstated which airstrikes the Airwars group has been monitoring in Syria.
-They monitor Russian and U.S.-led coalition strikes, not Assad regime attacks.